-If you invest in our common stock units, your interest will be diluted to the extent of the difference between the initial public offering price per share of our common stock units (attributing no value to the warrants that are included in the common stock units) and the pro forma as adjusted net tangible book value per share of our common stock immediately after this offering.
-Pro forma net tangible book value per share represents the amount of our total tangible assets less total liabilities, divided by the pro forma number of shares of our common stock outstanding.
+If you invest in our common stock units, your interest will be diluted to the extent of the difference between the initial public offering price per common stock unit (attributing no value to the warrants that are included in the common stock units) and the pro-forma as adjusted net tangible book value per share of our common stock immediately after this offering.
+Pro-forma net tangible book value per share represents the amount of our total tangible assets less total liabilities, divided by the pro-forma number of shares of our common stock outstanding.
 Investors participating in this offering will incur immediate, substantial dilution.

-Our net tangible book value at September 30, 2003, before adjustment for this offering, was approximately \$4,838,000, or approximately \$0.09 per share.
-After giving effect to the sale of 2,000,000 common stock units in this offering, at an assumed initial public offering price of \$5.50 per unit, the midpoint of the range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and the estimated offering expenses, our as adjusted net tangible book value at September 30, 2003 would have been \$13,903,000 or \$0.26 per share.
-This represents an increase in net tangible book value of \$0.17 per share to our existing stockholders and an immediate dilution (i.e., the difference between the public offering price per unit, attributing no value to the warrants that are included in the common stock units, and the net tangible book value per share adjusted for this offering) at September 30, 2003 of \$5.24 per share to purchasers of the common stock units offered hereby.
+Our net tangible book value at September 30, 2003, before adjustment for this offering, but after giving effect to the issuance of 2,514,000 shares of our common stock which were issued upon exercise of warrants in November 2003 at an exercise price of \$4.00 per share, was approximately \$14,894,000, or approximately \$0.27 per share.
+After giving effect to the sale of 2,080,000 common stock units in this offering, and after deducting underwriting discounts, commissions, selling fees and the estimated offering expenses, our as adjusted net tangible book value at September 30, 2003 would have been \$28,502,000, or approximately \$0.50 per share.
+This represents an increase in net tangible book value of \$0.23 per share to our existing stockholders and an immediate dilution (i.e., the difference between the initial public offering price per unit, attributing no value to the warrants that are included in the common stock units, and the as adjusted net tangible book value per share after this offering) at September 30, 2003 of \$7.00 per share to purchasers of the common stock units offered hereby.
 The following table illustrates this per share dilution:

-Assumed initial public offering price per unit \$5.50 100% Net tangible book value per share at September 30, 2003 \$4,838 Increase in net tangible book value per share attributable to the new investors 9,065 As adjusted net tangible book value per share after this offering 0.26 Dilution per share to new investors \$5.24 95.27%
+Initial public offering price per unit \$7.50 100% Net tangible book value per share at September 30, 2003 after giving effect to warrant exercises in November 2003 \$14,894 Increase in net tangible book value per share attributable to the new investors 13,608 As adjusted net tangible book value per share after this offering 0.50 Dilution per share to new investors \$7.00 93.33%